deepanshuj987/DevOpsEngineerAssignment/Documentation/InstallJenkins.md

 # Jenkins Installation

-Run below command to install jenkins on virtual machine using ansible playbook
+Run the below command to install Jenkins on a virtual machine using ansible-playbook with the following file name jenkins-master-setup.yaml on this path

  ```
 - hosts: jenkins-master
   become: true
   tasks:
   - name: add jenkins key